Add and manage TLS/SSL certificates in Azure App Service

 To help you select the certificate, use the following table:

 Setting Description Subscription The subscription associated with the key vault.
 Key vault The key vault that has the certificate you want to import.
 Certificate From this list, select a PKCS12 certificate that's in the vault.
 All PKCS12 certificates in the vault are listed with their thumbprints, but not all are supported in App Service.
-When finished with your selection, select Select, Validate, then Add.
+When finished with your selection, select Select, Validate, and then Add.

 When the operation completes, the certificate appears in the Bring your own certificates list.
 If the import fails with an error, the certificate doesn't meet the requirements for App Service.